Wednesday, 3 July 2024

 Battlebox, Fort Canning

 Today is going to be a long and busy day.
 This morning, we started with a visit to the Fort Canning Battlebox.
 It is located within the Fort Canning parkland, and a stone's throw from our hotel.
-The Battlebox is the facility where they were managing the military effort in WWII as the Japanese invaded Singapore.
+The Battlebox is the facility where the allied forces managed the military effort in WWII as the Japanese invaded Singapore.

-Inside the Box, there are many displays of the equipment that would have been used during WWII.
-The very detailed, and almost lifelike wax models of the soldiers involved.
+Inside the Box, there are many displays of the equipment that would have been used during WWII and very detailed, and almost life-like wax models of the soldiers involved.

 Garden Rhapsody